dr-harper/Covid19/analysis/01_Graphs.md

 combined + plot_layout(guides = "collect") + patchwork::plot_annotation(title = "Comparing normalised rates vs total cases", caption = "Note: Only displaying countries with more than 200 reported cases", subtitle = "Although China still accounts for the vast majority of cases, the overall rates are lower \nthan many European countries")
 ```

+![A comparison of the normalised ranking of countries against total
+cases](01_Graphs_files/figure-gfm/outbreaks-1.png)